 - Ability to work effectively in an organization under the direction of a volunteer Board of Directors

-- Ability to negotiate and manage third party relationships, including with partner organizations, as assigned
+- Ability to negotiate and manage third party relationships, including with community organizations and government agencies

 - Ability to organize, plan, and implement activities appropriate to advance organizational objectives